tektoncd/cli/docs/cmd/tkn_pipelinerun_logs.md

 ```
   -a, --all            show all logs including init steps injected by tekton
   -f, --follow         stream live logs
-  -F, --fzf            use fzf to select a pipelinerun
+  -F, --fzf            use fzf to select a PipelineRun
   -h, --help           help for logs
-  -L, --last           show logs for last pipelinerun
+  -L, --last           show logs for last PipelineRun
-      --limit int      lists number of pipelineruns (default 5)
+      --limit int      lists number of PipelineRuns (default 5)
-  -t, --task strings   show logs for mentioned tasks only
+  -t, --task strings   show logs for mentioned Tasks only
 ```

 ### Options inherited from parent commands